oluwaseyiolukoya/propertyhub_v1/docs/archive/DATABASE_TEST_RESULTS.md

 **🎉 All database tests passed successfully!**

-Your PropertyHub application is now:
+Your Contrezz application is now:
 - ✅ Connected to a real PostgreSQL database
 - ✅ Creating customers and storing data
 - ✅ Authenticating users from the database